 English and Education Management MAStudy level: Postgraduate

-This MA Course offers you advanced academic study of English literature and language as well as giving you the knowledge-base necessary to become an effective manager in a variety of education settings (e.g. Higher, Further, Schools – state and private).
+This course offers an advanced academic study of English literature and language, and gives you the knowledge base necessary to become an effective instructor and manager in a variety of education settings.

 Year of entry

 Hone critical and analytical skills through exploring stylistic features of the English language, discuss major English literature themes and authors, engage with theory and practice of teaching English to speakers of other languages and approach key issues in education management.